FYS3231 – Sensors and Measurement Technology

 Course content

-The course introduces all the main kinds of sensors and the physical principles behind different sensing mechanisms, data handling, practical aspects of measuring, and discussion of limitations and error sources.
+The course introduces the main kinds of sensors and the physical principles behind different sensing mechanisms, data handling, practical aspects of measuring and discussion of limitations and error sources.
 Examples of how to include a sensor in a practical experimental set-up are also given.
 The course requires active participation of the students.

 Learning outcome